sjfke/tomcat-containers/wharf/PODMAN.md

 With `MariaDB` and `Adminer` running, follow all the steps in, [Build](../BUILD) to build the `Bookstore` application.

-Consult the [Dockerfile](../Dockerfile) for details of the deployment.
+Consult the [Dockerfile](../Dockerfile) and for details of the deployment.

 Any files which need to be replaced for Docker to work are in the `Docker` folder.